This End-of-Life Policy ("EOL Policy") is effective as of August 10, 2018 and supersedes all its previous versions.

-This EOL Policy applies to all Appeon products.
-It defines the lifecycle of each product and the types of technical support available during this lifecycle.
+This EOL Policy applies to all Appeon products (“Software Programs”).
+It defines the lifecycle of each Software Program and the types of technical support available during this lifecycle.
 Appeon reserves the right to modify the EOL Policy upon 180 days written notice posted to the Appeon Website.
 As such, it is recommended that you periodically check this page for revisions.

 Appeon makes versions of the Software Programs as follows: